479th Tactical Training Wing: F-4 Phantom II

-In December 1965, the wing began transitioning to the F-4 Phantom II, and gained two new squadrons (68th, 431st), both equipped with the new F-4D model.
+In December 1965, the wing began transitioning to the McDonnell F-4 Phantom II, and gained two new squadrons (68th, 431st), both equipped with the new F-4D model.
 The F-4D was an improved version of the F-4C, which had been deployed to South Vietnam the previous April.
 In February 1966, the wing began F-4 replacement pilot training and reassigned the 435th TFS with its F-104Cs to the 8th Tactical Fighter Wing at Ubon Royal Thai Air Force Base, Thailand.
 The F-104 remained with the 434th and 436th squadrons until early 1967 when they also were replaced by F-4Ds and the Starfighters were reassigned to the 198th TFS of the Puerto Rico Air National Guard.
 The F-104Cs replaced that unit's elderly F-86H Sabre fighter-bombers.
 The 435th was then rotated back to George AFB from Thailand and also re-equipped with Phantoms.

 During the Vietnam War, the 479th became the premier F-4 Fighter training wing of the USAF, and F-4D pilots appeared in Southeast Asia for the first time in May 1967.
 From the spring of 1967, the F-4D gradually began to replace the earlier F-4C in combat over the skies of Vietnam.
 The first F-4D MiG "kill" took place on 5 June 1967, when crewmen Maj.
 Everett T. Raspberry and Capt.
 Francis Gullick shot down a MiG-17 near Hanoi.
 Since the pilot and the WSO operated as a well-integrated team, both of them were credited with a kill when they scored one.

 Along with the USAF fighter pilot training, the 479th began training foreign personnel in F-4 operations and maintenance in March 1969, as they had done in the early 1960s with the F-104.
 Pilots were trained from Israel, Iran, Japan, and West Germany.
 In 1969 and 1970, F-4C and early model F-4E aircraft were used by the 4452d and 4535th Combat Crew Training Squadrons.

-With the American withdrawal from its South Vietnamese bases in 1971, the 35th Tactical Fighter Wing was reassigned from Phan Rang Air Base to George AFB.
+With the American withdrawal from its South Vietnamese bases in 1971, the 35th Tactical Fighter Wing was moved from Phan Rang Air Base to George.
 Under a program where combat wings from the Vietnam War were retained in order to preserve and honor their combat heritage, the 479th was inactivated with the 35th absorbing the personnel, equipment and aircraft of the 479th on 1 October 1971.

 Flying Training Wing

-The 479th was reactivated as 479th Tactical Training Wing on 1 January 1977 at Holloman AFB, New Mexico, flying the Northrup A T-38 Talon.
+The 479th was reactivated as 479th Tactical Training Wing on 1 January 1977 at Holloman Air Force Base, New Mexico, flying the Northrop AT-38 Talon.
 The 479th TTW's mission was to provide Lead-In Fighter Training (LIFT) training for pilots assigned to fly the spectrum of Air Force fighter and attack aircraft in all service components (active, guard and reserve).
 Operational squadrons of the wing were: